rolandtoth/Blog/input/dotnet-model-generator-with-mithril/index.md

 ### Input transformations

 For consistency reasons I added input transformations like not allowing spaces in certain fields, or making values uppercase first or full uppercase.
 That was partly available in the Eleventy version as well but here I moved it to a next level.

+### Compact view mode

+When there are many properties, it's useful having a toggle button that collapses them to a single row, showing the property name only.
+I made this feature the Mithril way, though I could use a simple CSS checkbox-hack to achieve the same.

 ### Checking for duplicate properties